 I had zero understanding of why things were taking place when I was sparring/fighting.
 "How did I get hit?
 Where should I be moving; or not moving?
 How do I stand?
 How should I hold my arms?
 What targets do I aim for to maximize destructive capabilities?"

-Eventually, I came across a Mantis Boxing Sifu by the name of Tony Puyot.
+Eventually, I came across a Mantis Boxing coach on the west coast of the USA.
 It's a long story of how we met, and better left for another day, but suffice it to say, I learned more about fighting in the first 15 minutes of meeting him, than I had in seven years of training.

 My greatest fear with my own students, is that they will not appreciate what I now share with you here.
 That they will take it for granted, gloss over; or fail to take the time to read, study, and implement these diagnostic tools.
 Using this framework, my Sifu built me into the Mantis Boxer that I am today, and helped me to create my stand-up game.

 Having any diagnostics to fix things.
 Knowing why we are getting hit; then being able to apply a principle to fix it, is so fundamentally significant, and downright radical, it changes the playing field on an epic level.

-These 12 Core Fighting Principles will help lay a foundation for you to improve.
+These 12 Core Fighting Principles this coach formulated, will help you lay a foundation to improve.
 Enjoy!

 Rooting is an essential part of everything you do when fighting.
 If you are unbalanced, too upright, and disconnected from the earth, then you will be on the verge of falling over, ineffective in your fighting,